intelligencefoundation/SaraswatiAI/README.md

 ![Saraswati AI | Superhuman (AI) Teacher: All of Education, for All](/images/SuperhumanAI4AllTeacherv3.jpg)

 __This humanitarian AI project will be developed by the people, for the people.__ The Intelligence Foundation is preparing to offer academic training & conferences, prizes & recognitions and open research & publications.
 Technology: *Apprentissage actif (Curriculum Learning + OpenAI Gym + Meta-Learning + Neuroevolution + Reinforcement Learning) + Transformers (Self-Attention) + Symbolic AI (MCTS)*

+### Godfathers and Godmothers

+The Intelligence Foundation Charity is looking for corporate sponsorship, foundation grants, major gifts to support Saraswati AI.
+The Intelligence Foundation issues receipts for charitable donations under the number 85593 8502 RR0001.

+✉️ Make an impact on the world : patronage@intelligencefoundation.org